 From Kimberley, you can enjoy views overlooking the fertile and beautiful Kootenay River Valley and the Rocky Mountains to the east.
 Kimberley also receives great weather - Cranbrook, located just 20 minutes south of Kimberley, gets the most hours of sunshine of anywhere in British Columbia!

-With an elevation of 1116 meters (3662 feet), Kimberley is the second highest city in Canada (Banff being the first).
+With an elevation of 1,116 meters (3,662 feet), Kimberley is one of the highest cities in Canada.
 It is the site of the Sullivan mine, one of the world's largest lead and zinc producers.
 The mine’s owner, the prospector Pat Sullivan, founded the city of Kimberley when he staked his claim there in 1892.
 Originally called Mark Creek Crossing, it was renamed Kimberley in 1896 and incorporated as a city in 1944.

 As well as the many shops and restaurants Kimberley has to offer, other attractions include the Marysville Falls, Cominco Gardens, Bavarian City Mining Railway and the largest cuckoo clock in Canada!